Q. What is Amazon Elastic File System?

 Encryption of data at rest and of data in transit can be configured together or separately to help meet your unique security requirements.

 For more details, see the user documentation on Encryption.

-Q: What is the AWS Key Management Service (KMS)?
+Q: What is the Amazon Key Management Service (KMS)?

-AWS KMS manages the encryption keys for encrypted data at rest on EFS file systems.
-AWS KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
-AWS Key Management Service is integrated with AWS services including Amazon EFS, Amazon EBS, and Amazon S3, to make it simple to encrypt your data with encryption keys that you manage.
-AWS Key Management Service is also integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.
+Amazon KMS manages the encryption keys for encrypted data at rest on EFS file systems.
+Amazon KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.
+Amazon Key Management Service is integrated with Amazon Web Services services including Amazon EFS, Amazon EBS, and Amazon S3, to make it simple to encrypt your data with encryption keys that you manage.
+Amazon Key Management Service is also integrated with Amazon CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.

 Q: How do I enable encryption for my Amazon EFS file system?

 You can enable encryption at rest in the EFS console or by using the Amazon CLI or SDKs.
 When creating a new file system in the EFS console, click “Create File System” and click the checkbox to enable encryption.

 Data can be encrypted in transit between your Amazon EFS file system and its clients by using the EFS mount helper.